zachholcomb/remesh_project/README.md

 If you run into an issue with opening your app `Webpacker::Manifest::MissingEntryError in Conversations#index` when opening the app, this issue is a [documented problem](https://github.com/rails/webpacker/issues/1295) with webpack and Rails and can be fixed running the following commands:

    - Close your Rails server with `Ctrl-C`
-   - Then run the command `yarn add webpack-cli -D` (This installs the missing webpack-cli that Rails needs to start the dev server)
+   - Then run the command `bundle exec rails webpacker:install` (This installs the missing webpack package)
    - Then rerun your server with `rails s` and navigate to `localhost:3000`

 4. To Run the Test Suite